Electron transport and Goos-Hanchen shift in graphene with electric and magnetic barriers: optical analogy and band structure: Quantum Goos-H anchen Shift in single MVP and EMVP barriers

-In the preceding section, we have analyzed the transmission properties through a combination of electrostatic and magnetic vector potential barriers using the language of geometrical optics.
-In this section, we shall discuss another very important optical phenomenon, the Goos-H\"anchen (GH) effect \cite{GH, Newton}, which is experienced by electrons incident on MVP and EMVP barriers.
-Recently, it has been shown that ballistic electrons passing through a $p-n$ interface in graphene \cite{BeenakkerGH} suffer a Goos-H\"anchen shift, which changes sign at certain angles of incidence.
-Our treatment extends this analysis by including the effect of magnetic barriers on such a shift.

-The GH effect describes the shift in a beam of light suffering total internal reflection at an interface along the longitudinal direction ($y$-axis in our discussion).
+We now discuss another important optical phenomenon, the Goos-H\"anchen (GH) effect \cite{GH, Newton}.
+The GH effect describes the shift in a beam of light suffering TIR at an interface along the longitudinal direction ($y$-axis in our discussion).
 It has been known since the time of Newton \cite{Newton} and was first experimentally measured by Goos and H\"anchen \cite{GH}.
 The shift is detectable since the extent of a real beam is always finite.
-The shift occurs due to the fact that the totally reflected ray undergoes a phase shift as compared to the incident beam.
-The shift has an opposite sign if the second medium shows negative refraction and behaves like a metamaterial \cite{Berman,Shadridov}.
-Such a lateral shift both for totally as well as partially reflected electron waves can also occur for non-relativistic electrons passing through a semiconductor barrier \cite{chen1}, magneto-electric semiconductor nanostructure \cite{chen2}.
-In the subsequent discussion, we shall calculate the GH shift using the procedure given in Ref.\cite{BeenakkerGH} when massless Dirac fermions are total internally reflected by MVP and EMVP barriers and analyze the results.
-We will also discuss how to calculate the GH shift for a DEMVP barrier and several such MVP and EMVP barriers as well.
+The shift occurs as the totally reflected ray undergoes a phase shift with respect to the incident beam.
+The shift reverses sign if the second medium behaves like a metamaterial with negative refraction\cite{Berman,Shadridov}.
+Such a lateral shift for totally as well as partially reflected electron waves can also occur for non-relativistic electrons passing through a semiconductor barrier \cite{chen1}, magneto-electric semiconductor nanostructure \cite{chen2}.

+Recently, it has been shown that ballistic electrons passing through a p-n interface in graphene \cite{BeenakkerGH} also suffer a GH shift, which changes sign at certain angles of incidence.
+We extend this analysis to include the effect of magnetic barriers.
+We calculate the GH shift using the procedure given in Ref.\cite{BeenakkerGH} for a DEMVP barrier and several such MVP and EMVP barriers as well.